danielhunex/TestHelper/Readme.md

-This is a very lightweight test helper to automate creation of mocks of depedencies for unit tests.
+Gtr (GoodToRun) s a very lightweight test helper to automate creation of mocks of depedencies for unit tests.
-This library works for unit tests that use Moq and target classes that use constructor injection of depedencies
+This library works for unit tests that use Moq, NUnit and target (classes under test) classes that use constructor injection of depedencies